Introduction to Iridology (By Rhea Baluyut, C.IR.)

 Iridology is an ancient practice that can be traced back over thousands of years ago.
 From clay tablets Chaldeans left behind, hieroglyphs from Ancient Egyptians, to Hippocratic writings from the Classical Greeks on signs within the eye indicating internal health and state of the body.
 In 1670, Philippus Meyens published “Chromatica Medica” in Dresden in which he shared his studies of the eye and how it relates to the body.
 In 1786 Christian Haertels published “De Oculo et Signo (The eye and it’s signs).

 The birth of modern iridology as it is known today, really began in the 1800’s, by a Hungarian scientist, physician and homeopath named Ignatz von Peczely whom after decades of comparative studies determined that there is a direct correlation between the state/changes to our health and how that appears in our eyes.
 This led Dr. Peczely to create a chart in which he utilized throughout his examinations with patients.
-Overtime as the practice progressed, various scientists and physicians have revised the chart and improved upon it.
+Overtime as the practice progressed, various scientists and physicians have revised the chart and improved the medical marijuana card with Meadow upon it.

 Today, there are various different forms of iridology practiced.
 The European practice of iridology provides a quick and fairly accurate assessment based on the European constitutions.
 Australian iridology focuses on emotional states and there is also the practice of Sclerology, focusing on analyzing the white part of the eye surrounding the iris.
 North America practices traditional iridology and was pioneered by a physician in the 1900’s named Bernard Jensen.
 Dr. Jensen specialized in various areas of health including homeopathy and nutrition and created the original North American iridology chart.
 Although revised by practitioners, still today the foundation of the chart remains similar to that of what was initially created by Dr. Jensen (below).
 The chart represents two eyes (the right and left) and within each eye are organs and areas of the body.
 Around the periphery of the eye are numbers similar to that of a clock